-Two European laboratories participated in the 20th ICP Waters biological intercalibration, which took place in 2016.
-The laboratories identified a high proportion of the individuals in the test samples, 93 % of the total number of species was correctly identified.
-On the genus level, few faults were recorded.
-The mean Quality assurance index ranged between 86.1 and 96.2, well above the value 80 - indicating acceptable taxonomic work.
+The laboratories identified a high proportion of the individuals in the test samples, 89.2 % of the total number of species was correctly identified.
+Few faults were recorded on genus level.
+The mean Quality assurance index ranged between 77.4 and 100.
+Only one laboratory had a value below 80 - the limit for acceptable taxonomic work, while one other laboratory had all identifications correct.